 FMLA is a federal law that provides you with job protection for certain personal and family medical reasons.

 FMLA is not a leave of absence.
 It is a federal law.
-It can run concurrently with a Chevron leave of absence, such as the Chevron Family Leave.
+It can run concurrently with a Chevron leave of absence (intranet access), such as the Chevron Family Leave.
 For more information, see Chevron Family Leave and FMLA.

 Job protection means that when you return from an absence covered under FMLA, you must be restored to your original job, or to an equivalent job with equivalent pay and benefits.
 In addition, your use of time off under FMLA cannot result in the loss of any employment benefit that you earned or were entitled to before you used the time off.